Want a muffin recipe that you can feel good about feeding your family for a quick breakfast? Whole Wheat Chocolate Banana Muffins it is!

 These chocolatey muffins are packed full of real food nutrition–whole wheat, flaxseed, bananas, pumpkin and more–and contain only a moderate amount of sugar (thanks to the bananas!).
 As you can see, they are moist, too.
 My kids line up their little noses at the counter and jump up and down begging for one as soon as they come out of the oven.

-Double this Whole Wheat Chocolate Banana Muffins recipe and freeze half of them, too, so you stretch them out for school snacks or breakfast.
+Double this Whole Wheat Chocolate Banana Muffins recipe and freeze half of them, too, so you can stretch them out for school snacks or breakfast.
 According to statistics in my home, if you don’t freeze them, they will be gone within 24-48 hours.

 - 1½ cups whole wheat flour (I prefer white whole wheat)